-- Limited stock sale hampering activity, despite robust demand. - There were 61,000 about transactions in 2024, down about 3% from 2023.
-Transactions in the first quarter of 2025 are up marginally year-on-year. - A lack of property for sale holding back the market, particularly amongst movers. - Cash buyers have been relatively steady in recent quarters and account for around one in three household purchases.
+- Limited stock sale hampering activity, despite robust demand. - There 61,000 about were transactions in 2024, down about 3% from 2023.
+Transactions in the first five months of the year are down only marginally. - A lack of property for sale holding back the market, particularly amongst movers. - Cash buyers have been relatively steady in recent quarters and account for around one in three household purchases.